-However, note that we did not color the Chimera subgraph's partitions in Figure 8 by intention.
+However, note that we did not color the Chimera subgraph's partitions in Fig. 8 by intention.
 Their assignment changes depending on the parity of the grid coordinates.
-Furthermore, the vertices u_1 , u_2 and u_3 are labelled as they mark the main entry points of the Hamiltonian cycle later on.
+Furthermore, the vertices u_1 , u_2 and u_3 are labeled because they mark the main entry points of the Hamiltonian cycle constructed later on.